MithileshGungah/Data-Science-Portfolio/Cognitive Maps Of London In The Age Of Generative AI/README.md

 and asked to guess **which part of the city** they were observing.

-Milgram’s key insight was that cities are remembered **unevenly**:
+Milgram’s central insight was that cities are remembered **unevenly**:
 - central, symbolic, and culturally salient areas are over-recognised
 - peripheral and residential districts are systematically overlooked

 These asymmetries revealed what Milgram termed **cognitive maps** — internal representations shaped by **salience, symbolism, and exposure**, rather than geographic accuracy.

-Later work by Quercia et al. showed that recognisability correlates strongly with **centrality, affluence, and digital visibility**, reinforcing the idea that urban perception is socially constructed.
+Later work by Quercia et al. demonstrated that recognisability correlates strongly with **centrality, affluence, and digital visibility**, reinforcing the idea that urban perception is socially constructed.

 This project adapts Milgram’s recognisability logic to **multimodal Large Language Models**, treating model predictions as behavioural signals from which AI-generated cognitive maps can be reconstructed.